 CLICK HERE TO GO HOME

-I consider myself a cultural producer whose work facilitates social imagination at the intersection of hand-making, self-teaching, and chosen family.
+I consider myself a cultural producer whose work facilitates social imagination at the intersection of hand-making, teaching, and community building.
 I make things as a way to connect with other humans, learn a lot from brilliant collaborators of all ages and often use youtube to teach myself how to do things.
 My projects exist in city streets, forests, public schools, at home around a table, and/or in the space between two or more people.

 For the past fifteen years I have orchestrated learning, doing and making experiences that include facilitating amateur clubs and meet-ups,